Mathematical expressions for quantum fluctuations of energy for different energy-momentum tensors: Summary

 \section{Summary}

-We have calculated the mathematical expressions for quantum energy density fluctuations for the subsystems of hot relativistic gas of spin-$\frac{1}{2}$ particles.
-Our results show that even though the energy density for all choices of pseudo-gauge are same, still the fluctuations depends on the forms of pseudo-gauge, which means that it is pseudo-gauge dependent~\cite{Mrowczynski:1997mj,Becattini:2012pp,Nakayama:2012vs} and should be kept in mind during the experimental measurements.
+We have calculated the mathematical expressions for quantum energy-density fluctuations for the subsystems of hot relativistic gas of spin-$\frac{1}{2}$ particles.
+Our results show that even though the energy-density for all choices of pseudo-gauge are same, still their fluctuations depend on the forms of pseudo-gauge, which means that it is pseudo-gauge dependent~\cite{Mrowczynski:1997mj,Becattini:2012pp,Nakayama:2012vs} and should be kept in mind during the experimental measurements.

 I am grateful to A. Das, W. Florkowski, and R. Ryblewski for their intriguing collaboration.
 This research was supported in part by the Polish National Science Centre Grants No. 2016/23/B/ST2/00717 and No. 2018/30/E/ST2/00432, and IFJ PAN.